datacarpentry/openrefine-socialsci/README.md

 questions, concerns, or experience any difficulties along the way.

-We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.
+We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][sandpaper-docs] on using formatting, ways to render the lesson locally, and even how to write new episodes.

 Please see the current list of [issues][ghri] for ideas for contributing to this lesson.